OSCA-Kampala-Chapter/autotelegram/docs/contributing.md

 If you have any questions, comments, or feedback about the Autotelegram project, please open an issue on GitHub.
 We also welcome feature requests and bug reports.

-If you need help using the tool or contributing to the project, you can:
+If you need help using the tool or contributing to the project, you can;

 - <a href="https://t.me/oscakampala/1">Join our Telegram group</a>
-- <a href="https://twitter.com/oscakampala" >Follow OSCA-Kla on twitter</a>
+- <a href="https://twitter.com/oscakampala" >Follow OSCA Kampala on Twitter</a>

 ## Maintainers
 The Autotelegram project is maintained by the following contributors: